ben/ben.github.com/source/_posts/2013-06-03-refs-and-branching.markdown

 ```

 The rule of thumb here is if you declared it as a pointer, it probably needs freeing.

-Or you can create the annotation with `git_tag_annotation_create`, and you can create the tag ref separately.

 {% include libgit2_footer.md %}